Textile Reuse and Clothing Banks

 ICSA members who operate Clothing Banks where all the proceeds go to the charity are:

-There are over 500 ICSA member banks nationwide so check here for a clothing bank near you.
+There are many ICSA member banks nationwide so check here for a clothing bank near you.